-Employees who have earned a Bachelor's Degree shall receive two and one half percent (2.5%) of their base salary for their regularly scheduled hours. employee's current base salary.

-Employees who have earned a Master's Degree or have earned a Juris Doctorate shall receive an additional (in addition to the 2.5% base salary for earning a Bachelor's Degree) two and one half percent (2.5%) of their base salary for their regularly scheduled hours employee's current base salary.
-For employees hired after January 1, 2019, to receive the additional pay for a Master's degree, it must be in a subject matter which is sufficiently related to the job and approved by the Police Chief.
+- 1. Employees who have earned a Bachelor's Degree shall receive two and one half percent (2.5%) of the employee's current base salary. - 2.
+Employees who have earned a Master's Degree or have earned a Juris Doctorate shall receive an additional (in addition to the 2.5% base salary for earning a Bachelor's Degree) two and one half percent (2.5%) of the employee's current base salary.
+For employees hired after January 1, 2019, to receive the additional pay for a Master's degree, it must be in a subject matter which is sufficiently related to the job and approved by the Police Chief. - 3.
 The parties agree that to the extent permitted by law, Education Incentive Pay is special compensation as defined by CalPERS regulations and shall be reported as such to CalPERS pursuant to Title 2 CCR, Section 571(a)(2) and 571.1(b)(2) as Educational Incentive.

-ARTICLE 8 - PEACE OFFICER STANDARDS AND TRAINING (POST) PAY
+ARTICLE 8: PEACE OFFICER STANDARDS AND TRAINING (POST) PAY

-Any employee who receives an Intermediate P.O.S.T. certificate shall be paid an amount equal to four and one half percent (4.5%) of their base salary for their regularly scheduled hours.-employee's current base salary.

-Any employee who receives an Advanced P.O.S.T. certificate shall receive an additional (in addition to the 4.5% of base salary for receiving an intermediate P.O.S.T) four and one half percent (4.5%) of their base salary for their regularly scheduled hours.- employee's current base salary.
+- 1. Any employee who receives an Intermediate P.O.S.T. certificate shall be paid an amount equal to four and one half percent (4.5%) of the employee's current base salary. - 2.
+Any employee who receives an Advanced P.O.S.T. certificate shall receive an additional (in addition to the 4.5% of base salary for receiving an intermediate P.O.S.T) four and one half percent (4.5%) of the employee's current base salary. - 3.
 The parties agree that to the extent permitted by law, Peace Officer Standards and Training Pay is special compensation as defined by CalPERS regulations and shall be reported as such to CalPERS pursuant to Title 2 CCR, Section 571(a)(2) and 571.1(b)(2) as Peace Officer Standard Training (POST) Certificate Pay.

-ARTICLE 9 - LONGEVITY PAY
+ARTICLE 9: LONGEVITY PAY

-Employees with fifteen (15) years experience as a sworn police officer (or higher ranked sworn peace officer) shall receive three and one half percent (3.5%) of their base salary for their regularly scheduled hours. employee's current base salary.

-Employees with twenty (20) years experience as a sworn police officer (or higher ranked sworn peace officer) shall receive an additional (in addition to receiving three and one half percent (3.5%) of base salary for longevity pay for having fifteen (15) years experience as a sworn police officer or higher ranked sworn peace officer) three and one half percent (3.5%) of their base salary for their regularly scheduled hours. employee's current base salary.
+- 1. Employees with fifteen (15) years experience as a sworn police officer (or higher ranked sworn peace officer) shall receive three and one half percent (3.5%) of the employee's current base salary. - 2.
+Employees with twenty (20) years experience as a sworn police officer (or higher ranked sworn peace officer) shall receive an additional (in addition to receiving three and one half percent (3.5%) of base salary for longevity pay for having fifteen (15) years experience as a sworn police officer or higher ranked sworn peace officer) three and one half percent (3.5%) of the employee's current base salary. - 3.
 The parties agree that to the extent permitted by law, Longevity Pay is special compensation as defined by CalPERS regulations and shall be reported as such to CalPERS pursuant to Title 2 CCR, Section 571(a)(1) and 571.1(b)(1) as Longevity Pay.

-ARTICLE 108: ACTING PAY
+ARTICLE 10: ACTING PAY